 1972 – 2000

-The emblem went through a small redesign, which remained for a very long period.
-The developers have aligned the man’s figure protruding from the mouth of the snake and made it symmetrical.
+The emblem underwent a small redesign, which remained very long.
+The developers aligned the man’s figure protruding from the mouth of the snake and made it symmetrical.
 In addition, the authors added a red stripe to the golden color in the crown, separated the words “Alfa” and “Romeo,” outlined all the elements with a yellow outline, and painted the letters with the same color.

 2000 – 2015

 The logo of this period is distinguished by grace.
-The authors reduced the width of the edging stripes and reduced their brightness.
+The authors reduced the width and brightness of the edging stripes.
 They also added a gradient to the white background, changing from pure white (top) to heavenly (bottom).
-The inscriptions are colored in the same way: white letters on the left, sand letters on the right.
+The inscriptions are colored similarly: white letters on the left and letters on the right.

 2015 – today

 The changes made are related to the restructuring of the automotive industry.
 There are plans to merge PSA and FCA, which include Alfa Romeo.
-In 2021, other brands will join the Stellantis group so that it will become much larger.
-In this regard, the company has carried out a redesign of the logo.
+In 2021, other brands will join the Stellantis group, making it much larger.
+In this regard, the company has redesigned the logo.
 It depicts the same elements from the beginning: a giant serpent swallowing a person, a crown, a red cross, edging circular lines, and the name of an automobile manufacturer.

 Font and Colors

-The shape of the logo is a print, reminiscent of the modern version of a wheel rim.
+The logo’s shape is a print reminiscent of the modern version of a wheel rim.
 It initially had heraldry associated with Italy in general and Milan in particular.
 The cross is the symbol of the city where the company is located.
-It is a fragment of a flag and reminds us of the era of the knights, the first crusades, and the Middle Ages.
+It is a flag fragment and reminds us of the era of the knights, the first Crusades, and the Middle Ages.
 He also testifies to the blessing of God for the work that the automobile company is engaged in.
 The second important symbol is the serpent, representing the House of Visconti, the most influential dynasty since the 14th century.

 The company opted for a thin serif typeface in early versions, which gradually evolved into a wide, massive sans-serif typeface.
 It stayed smooth and chopped over the years until it supplemented sleek, chunky overhangs in 2015.
 The previous version is Futura Bold, created by designer Paul Renner and released by Linotype.